nickamenda/FEC/README.md

 ## Technical Overview

 This was the first Hack Reactor project we worked in that was more than a duo.
 We were tasked with creating the file structure from scratch(no create-react-app allowed) and installing all necessary dependencies ourselves.
-Over the course of this project we all got more experince with Webpack, node, npm, git workflow, Express, Jest, React, CSS, and plain JS.
+Over the course of this project we all got more experience with Webpack, node, npm, git workflow, Express, Jest, React, CSS, and plain JS.

 ## Usage
 In order to run the project locally please read [Requirements](#requirements) section for instructions setting up a local .env and for installing dependencies.
 Find further instructions for setting up the project for development or production in the [Development](#development) and [Production](#production) sections.